AntzProject/B2B-Platform-Build/README.md

 We use [SemVer](http://semver.org/) for versioning.

 ## License
-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [License](https://github.com/AntzProject/B2B-Platform-Build/blob/master/LICENSE) for details.